10 Reasons to Fall in Love with Western Australia

 The Kimberley, one of Australia’s most remote and hostile environments, is arguably best explored on an escorted tour.
 Travelling by 4WD with specialist guides and like-minded travellers you can explore the highlights of The Kimberley letting someone else do the navigating.
 Swim in water holes safe, hike through gorges while your guide explains ancient rock art to you, and return to your accommodation knowing that a delicious meal and glass of wine will be ready and waiting for you.
-Our 14-night escorted Kimberley Complete tour includes various activities, all meals and accommodation.

 5. History and Heritage

 Discover the wealth of history and heritage in WA, from aboriginal painting and rock art, Freemantle prison and Boab Prison Tree.

 Why not enhance your experience and knowledge by joining local Aboriginal-led excursions?
 Hear the stories of Dreamtime, learn about ancestral traditions and encourage cultural continuation.

 6. Popular Culture

 Perth has recently been revitalised and is a great city to explore, hosting international events and festivals as well as a thriving fashion, food and music scene.

 Did you know that Perth is one of the most isolated cities in the world?
 Its closest city neighbour is Adelaide, a staggering 2,200 km away and it is closer to Singapore and Jakarta than its national capital, Canberra!
 Its remote location is just one of the many reasons Perth has developed such a flourishing and interesting city culture.